Giovanna Montenegro

 Professor Giovanna Montenegro's interests primarily focus on colonialism in Latin America and the Caribbean which draw on her interdisciplinary interests in German Studies, Cartography, Ecocriticism and Visual Culture.
 She has also published on the transatlantic Avant-Garde.

-Her book German Conquistadors in Venezuela: The Welsers’ Colony, Racialized Capitalism, and Cultural Memory is forthcoming from University of Notre Dame Press (December 2022).
-She is currently working on a second book project on the Guianas.
+Her book German Conquistadors in Venezuela: The Welsers’ Colony, Racialized Capitalism, and Cultural Memory was published by University of Notre Dame Press.
+She is currently working on a book project on indigenous peoples' and maroons' relationship with their environment, including land claims, in the Guianas.

 Her research has been supported by a number of external fellowships including Fulbright, the Newberry Library, the Herzog August Bibliothek, the Omohundro Institute, and the American Association of University Women.
 In 2019 she received the Latin American Studies Association-Venezuela Section- Best Article- Humanities prize for “The Welser Phantom”: Apparitions of the Welser Venezuela Colony in Nineteenth and Twentieth-century German Cultural Memory.”